cybertraining-dsc/sp21-599-359/project/index.md

 A [dataset](https://www.kaggle.com/c/MerckActivity/data) was provided for the challenge [^11].
 It consisted of 15 molecular activity datasets.
 Each dataset contained rows corresponding to assays of biological activity for chemical compounds.
 The datasets were subdivided into training and test set files.
 The training and test dataset split was done by dates of testing [^11], with test set dates consisting of assays conducted after the training set assays.

 The training set files each had a column with molecular descriptors that were formulated from chemical molecular structures.
 A second column in the files contained numeric values, corresponding to raw activity measures.
-These were not normalized and indicated measures in different units.
+These were not normalized, and indicated measures in different units.

 The remainder of the columns in each training dataset file indicated disguised substructures of molecules.
 Values in each row, under the substructure (atom pair and donor-acceptor pair) codes, corresponded to the frequencies at which each of the substructures appeared in each compound.
-Figure 1 shows part of the head row for one of the training datasets files, and the first records in the file.
+Figure 1 shows part of the head row for one of the training dataset files, and the first records in the file.

 ![Figure 1](https://github.com/cybertraining-dsc/sp21-599-359/raw/develop/project/images/training_set.jpg)